ralfisalhon/go/README.md

 * Links can be maintained and edited (bit.ly links are permanent)
 * Your project is searchable on [go.tufts.io/posts](/posts)
 * [go.tufts.io](/) will be (hopefully) recognizably associated with Tufts projects / groups.
-* Pick a simple, relavant url instead of something like bit.ly/TuftsSomethingGroupFall2016
+* Pick a simple, relevant url instead of something like bit.ly/TuftsSomethingGroupFall2016

 Examples of useful link ideas: